Impact event: 21st-century impacts

 On 8 March 2019, NASA announced the detection of a large airburst that occurred on 18 December 2018 at 11:48 local time off the eastern coast of the Kamchatka Peninsula.
 The Kamchatka superbolide is estimated to have had a mass of roughly 1600 tons, and a diameter of 9 to 14 meters depending on its density, making it the third largest asteroid to impact Earth since 1900, after the Chelyabinsk meteor and the Tunguska event.
 The fireball exploded in an airburst 25.6 km above Earth's surface.

 2019 MO, an approximately 4m asteroid, was detected by ATLAS a few hours before it impacted the Caribbean Sea near Puerto Rico in June 2019.

+In 2023, a small meteorite is believed to have crashed through the roof of a home in Trenton, New Jersey.
+The metallic rock was approximately 4 inches by 6 inches and weighed 4 pounds.
+The item was seized by police and tested for radioactivity.
+The object was later confirmed to be a meteorite by scientists at The College of New Jersey, as well as meteorite expert Jerry Delaney, who previously worked at Rutgers University and the American Museum of Natural History.